This post may contain affiliate links. Please read my disclosure policy.

 You’re probably familiar with bacon wrapped dates, but have you ever had their late summer cousin, prosciutto wrapped figs?
 They’re easy to make and fun to eat.
 And ideal for chatting and mingling at a party, when carrying a plate can be a fuss.
 It also leaves an extra hand open for a glass of wine. 😉

-Warm, salty, sweet, and a little bit funky.
+They’re warm, salty, sweet, and a little tangy from the blue cheese.

 and pretty colors, that stand out in crowd.